tarushgovil/Pacman-Project/README.md

 My project's name is 112 Pacman.

 There are 3 modes in this game.
--Single Player
+1. Single Player
-- Multiplayer
+2. Multiplayer
--Ghost Mode
+3. Ghost Mode

 In single player, you are pacman and your goal is to collect all the coins and escape the ghosts.
 You have 3 lives.
 You can also view your high scores by clicking the high scores button on the start page.